Monster radiative shocks in the perturbed magnetospheres of neutron stars: Discussion

 \subsection{Wave evolution at $\theta\neq\pi/2$}

-In this paper, we investigated axisymmetric MHD waves in the dipole magnetosphere.
-In particular, we focused on the wave propagation in the equatorial plane, $\theta=\pi/2$.
-This allowed us to reduce the problem to the $t$-$r$ domain, making the problem effectively one-dimensional.
+In this paper, we calculated the wave propagation in the equatorial plane of a dipole magnetosphere, $\theta=\pi/2$.
 The obtained solution shows a clear physical picture of the wave evolution.
 It includes two facts that help extend the picture to $\theta\neq \pi/2$: